jeffriesd/dsDraw/docs/arcs.md

 should no longer show arcs going to a node if that node is deleted.
 Therefore in these cases the parent object will call draw() on each CurvedArrow object in its 'arrows' map.

+Indices are used to store arcs in map and check for duplicates.
+It is also used for lookup for methods like linked lists cut.

 ## Overhead
 #### CurvedArrow
 Maintain reference to parent object in 'locked', 'lockedFrom', 'lockedTo' properties